nighthawkcoders/devOps/kasm/README.md

 terraform destroy
 ```

-### Asynchronous Production events
+### Single workspace
-The remaining portion of this is trying to make a plan, apply, and destroy using a plan, this support asynchronous events.
-Note, this non-linear behavior represents how events and server growth could occur.
+The remaining portion of this is trying to make a plan, apply the plan, and destroy.

 Option A plan - Create 1 instance starting at 5.